Iowa beats Penn State; Nittany Lions 0-5 for first time

 Penn State failed to convert a pair of fourth-down tries and fumbled on a botched pitch from Levis to Caziah Holmes.
 Iowa’s Zach Van Valkenburg recovered the loose ball and Sargent scored from a yard out to make it 17-7 eight plays later.

 Iowa continued to take advantage of Penn State’s mistakes.
-Lewis added another 1-yard touchdown run after a quick drive for a 24-7 lead.
+Lewis added another 1-yard touchdown run, up the middle again behind sturdy blocking to cap a quick drive and give Iowa a 24-7 lead.

+“It’s the guys up front,” Petras said.
+“Just a great job up front getting the push, I’ll take those guys over everyone.”

 Petras scored on a 3-yard quarterback sneak in the third quarter before Clifford came off the bench and tossed a 28-yard touchdown pass to Brenton Strange.
 Clifford’s next pass came after an Iowa turnover and went 68 yards to Jahan Dotson for a score that made it 31-21 with 11 seconds left in the third quarter.